Punisher in film

-The fictional character Frank Castle / Punisher, a comic book vigilante antihero created by Gerry Conway, John Romita Sr. and Ross Andru and featured in Marvel Comics publications, has appeared as a main character in multiple theatrical and straight-to-video films, many of them unrelated to each other.
-The first live-action film in 1989, was released theatrically worldwide then straight-to-video in the United States, starring Dolph Lundgren, while the second film was released in theaters in 2004, starring Thomas Jane.
-After an unsuccessful script of Punisher 2, the film series was then rebooted again in 2008 with the film Punisher: War Zone, starring Ray Stevenson.
+The fictional character Frank Castle / The Punisher, a comic book vigilante antihero created by Gerry Conway, John Romita Sr. and Ross Andru and featured in Marvel Comics publications, has appeared as a main character in multiple theatrical, several animated straight-to-video films, and three fan films.

-Besides the three live-action films, the character was also the subject of three fan films and has appeared in several animated films.
+Most notably, he has appeared in two self-titled films, the first in 1989 with Dolph Lundgren in the title role.
+The second in 2004 with Thomas Jane in the title role.
+Jane would reprise the role in the 2012 fan film, The Punisher: Dirty Laundry.
+As well as Punisher: War Zone in 2008, starring Ray Stevenson.

+In 2015, the character portrayed by Jon Bernthal was integrated into the Marvel Cinematic Universe.
+First appearing in the second season of Daredevil and later headlined two seasons of The Punisher (2017–19).
+Following the cancellation of Marvel's Netflix series, including the two respective series.
+In 2025, Bernthal would reprise the role in various Marvel Studios productions.
+This includes the Disney+ series Daredevil: Born Again (2025–present), an untitled Punisher television special as part of the Marvel Studios Special Presentations, and the theatrical film Spider-Man: Brand New Day (both 2026).

 Development

 The first film, known simply as The Punisher and starring Dolph Lundgren, is a film that was released theatrically internationally but straight to video in North America by Live Entertainment in 1989 that is most notable for lacking the character's signature skull.
 Marvel hired Jonathan Hensleigh to write and direct the 2004 film, starring Thomas Jane.
 The film was mainly based on two Punisher comic book stories; The Punisher: Year One and Welcome Back, Frank.

 A direct sequel was supposed to follow based on strong DVD sales, but the lack of a good script kept the project in development for over 3 years, and by the end both Jonathan Hensleigh and Thomas Jane pulled out.
 In June 2007, Lexi Alexander was hired to direct and Ray Stevenson was hired in July to play the Punisher in the newly titled Punisher: War Zone, which became a reboot, and not a sequel to 2004's The Punisher.
 This is the second time the film series has been rebooted, after the 2004 production rebooted 1989's The Punisher.
 The film was released on December 5, 2008.
 The films primarily focus on Frank's vigilante crusade after the death of his family.